The Fashion Bomb Show Hosted by NeNe Leakes Sponsored By Mielle Organics, SLAYYY Hair and Lagos NYC!

 Delivering exceptional rainbow print ensembles in a variety of styles for both men and women, the BruceGlen line was far from traditional and basic, and redefined femininity and masculinity in the most juiciest way.

+Contrary to colorful and vibrant designs, designer Tashee Inc. showcased her Natasha brand Honeymoon Summer ’24 resort collection that was inspired by pre and post wedding extravaganzas.

+In addition to all white maxi dresses, we also saw swim wear, linen sets, rompers and robes, catering to a brides perfect wardrobe essentials.

-After Intermission, Big Boss Vette performed for the crowd who eyes were all glued to the “Pretty Girls Walk” rapper that made her way down the runway in a two-piece graphic ensemble.
+Following Intermission, Big Boss Vette performed for the crowd who eyes were all glued to the “Pretty Girls Walk” rapper that made her way down the runway in a two-piece graphic Diesel ensemble with black stiletto boots.

+Keeping things on the formal side for special occasions was designer CBN.Chicago who returned to the Bomb Fashion Show with new and improved silhouettes for an elegant night out on the town.

+From her use of silk and sequin embellished fabrics to floral cutouts and fringe hems, CBN.Chicago proved why their designs are a must-have in every women’s wardrobe.

-Designer Allison Elizabeth Brown delivered avant-garde designs down the runway with textures such as leather, fur and denim.
+Designer Allison Elizabeth Brown delivered denim infused designs down the runway with textures such as leather and fur.
 “I am honored to be featured in the Bomb Fashion Show because Fashion Bomb daily means strength and legacy… it’s a go-to platform for anything stylish, and luxurious for women of color,” said Brown.

+Brown wasn’t the only designer to present fur in her collection as the “Furry God Mother” Tiara Peach with the Fur and Leather Centre brought the heat and much more.

+Showcasing a variety of multicolored and glamorous furs, Peach’s line was the epitome of luxury.

 Of course fashion’s biggest and most legendary names emerged at the Bomb Fashion Show including Celebrity Stylist, Ty Hunter, Law Roach and Misa Hylton.